Kurbi-et-Korbi/best_gardening_apps/index.md

 ![](images/plantix.webp "Identifying a pest in the Plantix app.")

 A plant disease identification app that uses machine learning and image recognition to identify and diagnose plant health problems.
-The app has a database of over 90 plant diseases and pests and can diagnose a problem by analyzing a photo of the affected plant.
+The app has a database of over 600 plant diseases and pests and can diagnose a problem by analyzing a photo of the affected plant.
 The app also provides treatment recommendations and prevention tips to help you maintain healthy plants.
-Plantix focuses on the most common food crops and farmers, so it doesn't contain every veggie a home gardener might grow, but it's great for common veggies.
+Plantix focuses on the 30 most common food crops and farmers, so it doesn't contain every veggie a home gardener might grow, but it's great for common veggies.
+Plantix contains a rich community feature where experts and peers can excahnge ideas.
+The app is free of cost and ads.

 *Plantix is available on [Android](https://play.google.com/store/apps/details?id=com.peat.GartenBank&hl=en_US&gl=US).*